gpaul-faldin/TGTG/README.md

 Too Good To Bot is a service that aim at automating Too Good To Go.
 With the possibility to have notification on availability and auto buy of mistery bags

+# No longer working

+In it's current state the projet no longer works, an update from datadome made request with axios non working.
+Could probably be fixed tho.

 ## Project Overview

 This repository contains two main folders: `server` and `client`.
 The `server` folder houses the backend server responsible for processing data and performing heavy computational tasks using Express.js.
 On the other hand, the `client` folder contains the frontend of the application built with Next.js.